ptmt/inter-device-detox/README.md

-# Testing multiple devices interacting with each other using Detox
+# Coordinate Detox instances across multiple devices that need interacting with each other

 A simple approach to coordinate Detox tests across multiple instances of Detox, useful for chat applications or any multi clients applications (e.g. Taxi app for drivers vs Taxi app for consumers);